Understanding SPDR S&P Regional Banking ETF's Unusual Options Activity | Benzinga

 Understanding SPDR S&P Regional Banking ETF's Unusual Options Activity

-SPDR S&P Regional Banking ETF (NYSE:KRE) shares experienced unusual options activity on Friday.
-The stock price moved up to $65.22 following the option alert.
+Shares of SPDR S&P Regional Banking ETF (NYSE:KRE) saw some unusual options activity on Wednesday.
+Following the unusual option alert, the stock price moved up to $66.31.

 - Option Type: SWEEP